 - Genetic predisposition

-Diagnosis of Meniere’s disease
+Diagnosis of Meniere’s Disease

-Since Meniere’s disease often causes a low pitch (low frequency) sensorineural hearing loss in the affected ear, pure tone audiometry test is typically conducted to assess the degree and extent of hearing loss by identifying the hearing threshold levels at various frequencies.
-Other tests such as the auditory brain stem response (ABR), computer tomography (CT scan) or, magnetic resonance imaging (MRI) may be needed to rule out other causes such as tumor occurring on the hearing or balance nerve.
+Since Meniere’s disease often complimentary with a low frequency sensorineural hearing loss in the affected ear, pure tone audiometry is typically conducted to assess the hearing thresholds at various frequencies, especially responses at low frequency regions.
+Other tests such as the auditory brain stem response (ABR), computer tomography (CT scan) or magnetic resonance imaging (MRI) may be needed to rule out other causes such as tumor on or pressing the vestibulocochlear nerve (cranial nerve VIII).

 Treatment of Meniere’s Disease